top of page

 He entered the Franciscan Friars of the Third Order Regular in August of 1970 at Mount Assisi Monastery in Loretto, Pennsylvania and began his studies for the Sacred Priesthood there, attending classes at Saint Francis College.
 Returning to Boston he entered the Franciscan Friars novitiate there, receiving the religious name of Dismas (though he continued to retain and use his Baptismal name) and made his simple profession of vows on April 20, 1972.
 Three years later he made his solemn profession for life as a Franciscan Friar, having entered the Old Roman Catholic Church earlier that year.

 During his early years, as a Franciscan Friar, Frater Edward served as a local advocate for many of the "at risk" youth he was working with, advocating for them in the courts, with probation officers and with various state programs and social service agencies.
 He served on numerous local community and state committees and worked with many state and local agencies throughout his many years of dedicated service.
 He was extensively involved in community work with inner-city youth and struggling families, organizing activities for the youth and programs to address the needs of the community concerning housing, nutrition, health and social services, teaching such things such as ways of stretching a budget for families on limited incomes and seeking donations from stores and individuals to assist the needy in their plight.
-He continued his teaching activities in the schools and religious education programs of the city and organized "after-school" and evening recreational/educational programs for the youth throughout the area, bringing together yougsters from different racial, ethnic, religious and economic backgrounds and neighborhoods and helping them to see in each other genuine friends and an acceptance of those who differed from their own background all the while fostering a sense of "oneness" that they would not have experienced if not for those opportunities he provided for them.
+He continued his teaching activities in the schools and religious education programs of the city and organized "after-school" and evening recreational/educational programs for the youth throughout the area, bringing together youngsters from different racial, ethnic, religious and economic backgrounds and neighborhoods and helping them to see in each other genuine friends and an acceptance of those who differed from their own background all the while fostering a sense of "oneness" that they would not have experienced if not for those opportunities he provided for them.
 He served as a counselor and "father-figure" for many of those youth whose own fathers had either abandoned them or who were emotionally or physically absent.

-During the intense racial busing crisis in Boston during the 1970's, when school buses and their occupants were often subjected to acts of violence and intimidation, Frater Edward, together with many other clergy in the Boston area, accompanined those buses and served as escorts to protect the children from any acts of violence while entering or leaving the schools and thus took up a positon outside the school doors to ensure the safe passage of these children into and out of their schools and buses.
+During the intense racial busing crisis in Boston during the 1970's, when school buses and their occupants were often subjected to acts of violence and intimidation, Frater Edward, together with many other clergy in the Boston area, accompanied those buses and served as escorts to protect the children from any acts of violence while entering or leaving the schools and thus took up a position outside the school doors to ensure the safe passage of these children into and out of their schools and buses.
 He also took an active role in attempting to defuse some of the racial strife rampant in certain Boston neighborhoods between Black and Hispanic groups as well as the Hispanic and Anglo speaking communities of the Boston neighborhoods of the South End and of South Boston, neighborhoods where he had been working extensively with each of these groups.

 During these years Frater Edward continued his theological studies for the Priesthood, through Saint Francis Seminary, then headquartered in New York, and was placed under the aegis of Bishop Burns.
 He was assigned to Father Mark MacNamara as his local Mentor and continued his studies, eventually earning degrees in Sacred Theology and Canon Law.
 During these seminary years, Frater Edward was assigned to several local parishes where he assisted the clergy in the liturgical services, taught in the religious education programs of those churches, organized various parochial youth programs of outreach and activities and leading numerous youth retreats.
 While he was still "de familia" in the Friary at Boston and continued serving in the local parishes there, he also was missioned to and traveled to Middletown, Rhode Island where he was instrumental in helping to establish a new parish dedicated to the traditional forms of Catholic doctrine and worship in the area of greater Portsmouth, Rhode Island serving the regions of Rhode Island, southeastern Massachusetts and eastern Connecticut